xrootd/xrootd/src/XrdApps/XrdClRecordPlugin/README.md

 # size: 536.87 MB [ 0 B out of 536.87 MB ]  ( 0.00% )
 # ---> info: file exists and has sufficient size
 ```
-On success the shell returns 0, if there was a missing, too small or inaccesible file it returns -5 (251).
+On success the shell returns 0, if there was a missing, too small or inaccessible file it returns -5 (251).

 ```bash
 Warning: xrdreplay considers a file only as an input file if it has no bytes written.